We may receive compensation when you click on links to products from our partners.

-When it comes to your logo, online ads, posters and even your website, it’s worth considering the style of font that you use.
+When it comes to your logo, online ads, posters, and even your website, it’s worth considering the style of font that you use.
 Just as colors can suggest different things, so can fonts.
 There are two main types of font: serif and sans serif.
 Serif fonts tend to be used for more sophisticated and luxurious products/services.
 Sans serif fonts are more popular with more simple and everyday products/services.
 It’s possible to use existing fonts or create your own fonts.
-Examples of fonts created by brands include Disney’s Waltograph, Google’s Product Sans and Android’s Roboto.
-There are service online that you can use for creating your own font.
+Examples of fonts created by brands include Disney’s Waltograph, Google’s Product Sans, and Android’s Roboto.
+There are services online that you can use for creating your own font.

 Come up with a slogan

 Slogans can help to summarise your brand message using a simple, catchy phrase.
 They’re typically used in adverts and sometimes even printed on product labels.
-Nike’s ‘Just do it’ and KFC’s ‘Finger lickin’ good’ and Airbnb’s ‘Belong anywhere’ are a few notable examples of slogans.
-Make sure that your slogan is short and snappy, otherwise it will not be remembered.
+Nike’s ‘Just do it’ KFC’s ‘Finger lickin’ good’ and Airbnb’s ‘Belong anywhere’ are a few notable examples of slogans.
+Make sure that your slogan is short and snappy, otherwise, it will not be remembered.
 Slogans can be spoken aloud to a melody to create a ‘jingle’ – these are popular in radio advertising and also in some video adverts.
 It’s worth hiring specialist companies to help you produce a catchy jingle.